MicroFocus/CX/middle_tier/services.md

 # Services.json

 The [services.json](services.json) file controls the middle tier.
-It is the place where you add custom REST endpoints and configure security settings.
+It's the place where you add custom REST endpoints and configure security settings.

 > Note:  The `services.json` file is one of the rare places where the middle tier can't pick up changes dynamically in development mode.  **You must restart the Docker container to pick up changes in the `services.json` file.**